mjrusso/scoot/README.md

 * You can hold the left mouse button down by hitting ⌘↵.
 (To release the button, type ⌘↵ again, or, alternatively, just press ↵ on its own.)
   * To perform a drag-and-drop operation: situate the cursor above the object you want to drag and press ⌘↵, then move the mouse cursor to the desired drag destination (using one or more of the mechanisms that Scoot makes available), and then press ⌘↵ again to perform the drop.

+* You can double-click with the left mouse button (at the current cursor location) by hitting the Shift and Return keys together (⇧↵).

 ### Keybindings

 _Not sure what these symbols mean?
 See the [symbol reference][what-are-those-mac-symbols], and [Emacs key notation][emacs-key-notation]._